shnikola/til/self.skills/writing.md

 # Writing

+## Plain English

+Koristi **aktivne glagole** umjesto pasivnih - pasivni oblik često zvuči nespretnije i birokratskije.
+Npr. umjesto `This matter will be considered by us shortly` koristi `We will consider this matter shortly`.

+Pasiv koristi iznimno ako želiš ublažiti naredbu ili optužbu, npr. umjesto `You have not paid this bill` koristi `This bill has not been paid`.

+Umjesto **glagolskih imenica** koristi glagole.
+Npr. umjesto `We had a discussion about the matter` koristi `We discussed the matter`.

+**Obraćaj se čitatelju s "you"**, a ne s njegovom ulogom.
+Umjesto `Customers must send us...` koristi `You must send us...`; umjesto `Advice is available from` koristi `You can get advice from`.
+Slično, za vlastitu organizaciju koristi "We".

+Ne izbjegavaj **davati upute**.
+Umjesto `The packet should be removed from the box`, koristi `Remove the packet from the box.`.

 ## Prvi draft

 Ne troši vremena u prvu verziju teksta kojeg pišeš.
 Svaki tekst prolazi kroz desetke verzija prije nego ćeš konačno biti zadovoljan, pa je bolje ne gubiti vrijeme pokušavajući pogoditi pravu riječ iz prve.